 CEA is locally controlled and supported by ratepayers, with no taxpayer subsidies.
 By law, as a joint powers authority (JPA), CEA is a separate legal entity from its member agencies.
 Its budget is separate from the member cities' general funds.
 In addition, CEA is funded by program revenues and reserves.

 Current members are:

-- · City of Carlsbad
+- City of Carlsbad

-- · City of Del Mar
+- City of Del Mar

+- City of Escondido • City of Oceanside

-- · City of Solana Beach
+- City of San Marcos City of Solana Beach

+- City of Vista